 Successful candidates have: a strong academic background, a solid work ethic, a capacity for analytical thinking, impeccable attention to detail and excellent oral and written communication skills.
 They are enthusiastic and flexible learners, capable of both taking direction and working independently.
 All selected interns share a commitment to fulfilling The World Food Prize Foundation’s purpose of inspiring and recognizing contributions to human development through increasing the quality, quantity, and availability of food in the world.

 Interns are unpaid but may be eligible for course credit.
 While a minimum commitment of 12 hours per week is required, the program provides flexibility for each intern’s schedule, and some interns choose to work full time.
 While start and end dates are also flexible, a minimum commitment of three months is required.
+Please note that individuals selected for the internship are subject to a background check.

 SPRING SEMESTER November 28